 How can I prevent rats or mice in my house?

 As previously stated, we recommend not leaving garbage overnight in your kitchen.
 However, this doesn't stop rats or mice from eating the garbage in your rubbish and compost bin.
 External measures you can take includes trimming any tree branches that provide access onto your roof.
-The best long term solution to a rodent problem is implementing rodent bait stations around the home in prime locations.
-Your local Flick technician are trained to know the rodent hot spots around the house and can provide regular servicing for rodent baits placed around the home.
-If you would like to read more about our rodent control method, read our Rats & Mice page.
+The best long-term solution to a rodent problem is implementing rodent bait stations around the home in prime locations.
+Your local Flick Anticimex technician is trained to know the rodent hot spots around the house and can provide regular servicing for rodent baits placed around the home.
+If you would like to read more about our rodent control method, check out our rodent solution page.